sguzunov/docs/docs/developers/03_dev-tools/dev-tools.md

 ## Context Viewer

 Many applications use some type of Glue42 context to interact with other applications in the Glue42 environment.
-The Context Viewer provides a convenient way for a developer to edit and track the changes of a context object - a [Glue42 Window context](../../glue42-concepts/windows/window-management/javascript/index.html#context), an [Activity context](../../glue42-concepts/data-sharing-between-apps/activities/javascript/index.html#managing_activity_context), a [shared context](../../glue42-concepts/data-sharing-between-apps/shared-contexts/overview/index.html) or a [Channel context](../../glue42-concepts/data-sharing-between-apps/channels/overview/index.html).
+The Context Viewer provides a convenient way for a developer to edit and track the changes of a context object - a [Glue42 Window context](../../glue42-concepts/windows/window-management/javascript/index.html#context), a [shared context](../../glue42-concepts/data-sharing-between-apps/shared-contexts/overview/index.html) or a [Channel context](../../glue42-concepts/data-sharing-between-apps/channels/overview/index.html).

 Editing and tracking context updates is useful if you want to ensure that your application interacts with context objects as intended.
 The visual aid and action options provided by the Context Viewer enable you to check whether your app updates the context correctly and whether it reacts to context updates as expected.
 In some cases, context updates may be happening very frequently rendering the task of retracing the process very difficult.
 In other cases, an application may be breaking the accepted context data format which in turn causes all other applications interacting with that context object to break.
 In such situations, the Context Viewer tool greatly simplifies the debugging process.